Schaeuble says Greek aid shocker was designed to bring clarity

-MARIA LAACH, Germany, Aug 22 (Reuters) - German Finance Minister Wolfgang Schaeuble said on Thursday that his blunt comments earlier in the week that Greece would need a third bailout had been aimed at reassuring people who feared the government was hiding bad news before next month’s election.
+MARIA LAACH, Germany (Reuters) - German Finance Minister Wolfgang Schaeuble said on Thursday that his blunt comments earlier in the week that Greece would need a third bailout had been aimed at reassuring people who feared the government was hiding bad news before next month’s election.

 Schaeuble’s remarks at a small campaign event in northern Germany on Tuesday caused a political storm because they were at odds with the line of his boss, Chancellor Angela Merkel, who has said repeatedly that it is too early to discuss more aid for Athens.